Strictly Confidential

 Rudolf Peierls,'Bird of Passage'

 38 Calthorpe Road (above) was rented by Peierls for five years from 1937.
-Fuchs lodged there in Otto Frisch's old room from May 1941 until the end of 1942 when Rudolf and Genia moved to a flat at 19 York Road, around the corner from his old friend Fania Pascal [see my earlier blog post Wittgenstein in Birmingham] whom he had known since his Berlin student days.
-It took a lot of explaining by Genia that Fuchs could not move with them into the smaller residence.
+Fuchs lodged there in Otto Frisch's old room from May 1941 until the end of 1942 when Rudolf and Genia moved to a flat at 19 York Road, around the corner from Rudi Peierls's old friend Fania Pascal [see my earlier blog post Wittgenstein in Birmingham] whom he had known since his Berlin student days.
+It took a lot of explaining by Genia to Fuchs that he could not move with them into the smaller residence.
 Instead he took a room in a nearby boarding house.

-In the autumn of 1942 Kremer had passed Fuchs on to a new controller Sonya, a.k.a.
-Ruth Kucynski (Jurgen's sister), Ruth Werner, Ruth Ursula Hamburger, Ruth Beurton, Ursula Beurton or Mrs Brewer.
-She lived in Kidlington, Oxfordshire, and the pair would meet in Banbury, half way between London and Birmingham.
+By the autumn of 1942 Kremer had passed Fuchs on to a new controller Sonya, a.k.a.
+Ruth Kuczynski (Jurgen's sister), Ruth Werner, Ruth Ursula Hamburger, Ruth Beurton, Ursula Beurton or Mrs Brewer, who lived in Kidlington, Oxfordshire.
+Usually Fuchs would meet Sonya down a country road near Banbury, and walk together along a river.
+It meant he need not travel all the way to London to meet Alexander.